cheekstain/maze/DESIGN.md

 pointer to the XYPos of the Avatar, and the name of the log file.
 It checks all four adjacent squares, and attempts to move to another Avatar's path if possible.
 Otherwise, it moves towards an unknown direction to continue exploring.
-It writes its attempt to move to the log, then returns the
+If all squares are discovered, it backtraces.
+It writes its attempt to move to the log, then returns the desired move.
 * `leader_solve` is a move used for the leader of all paths.
 It also takes the maze structure, the ID of the avatar, a pointer to the XYPos of the Avatar, and the name of the log file.
-It selects the move that allows the Avatar to backtrack its own trail, and writes its attempt to the log.
+It selects the move that allows the Avatar to backtrack its own trail, and writes its attempt to the log, then returns the desired move.
 * `follower_solve` is a move used for an Avatar that is in *Following Mode* and on the path of another Avatar.
 It takes the maze structure, the Avatar ID, the pointer to the XYPos of the Avatar, the counters that keeps track of all followers, and the file name of the log.
-It attempts to move to a third Avatar's path if the third Avatar is being followed by the Avatar the current Avatar is following.
+If it collides with its leader, it freezes, in order to allow the leader to select a direction.
+Otherwise, it attempts to move to a third Avatar's path if the third Avatar is above the first avatar in the following chain.
 Otherwise, it continues to follow the path it is on.
-It writes its attempt to move to the log.
+It writes its attempt to move to the log, then returns the desired move.

 ### avatar_solve Data Structures
 The `avatar_solve` module exports one data structure, `move_t`.
 This structure